-The performance, organised by academics at De Montfort University Leicester’s (DMU) Cinema and Television History (CATH) Research Centre
+The performance, organised by academics at De Montfort University Leicester’s (DMU) Cinema and Television History (CATH) Research Centre and DMU's Drama

 department, invites people to explore the changing nature of cinema-going and the central role it once played in many people’s social lives.

 The actors’ dialogue and events are all based upon 1,000 people’s memories recorded by researchers on an Arts and Humanities Research Council-funded proect.
 Academics from DMU’s CATH centre and Drama departments collaborated with actors, directors and costume designers to bring the memories to life.

 It is believed to be the first time that academic research has been presented in this innovative way.Dr Matthew Jones